-The School of Nursing invites applications for a full-time, nine-month, tenure-track Assistant/Associate Professor, beginning July 1, 2018.
+The School of Nursing invites applications for a full-time, nine-month, non-tenure track Assistant Clinical Professor position, beginning July 1, 2019.
 Rank and salary are based on degree earned, college teaching, and other professional experience.

-Qualifications: Qualifications include an advanced degree in nursing and NYS license to practice as a Registered Professional Nurse.
-Preference will be given to nurse practitioners and individuals with a completed doctoral degree.
-Candidates must be highly skilled and flexible, able to teach a wide variety of courses to undergraduate and graduate students in traditional and nontraditional programs.
+Qualifications include an advanced degree in nursing and NYS license to practice as a Registered Professional Nurse.
+Preference will be given to nurses with current clinical practice.
+Candidates must be highly skilled and flexible, able to teach a wide variety of students in the undergraduate and graduate students in traditional and nontraditional programs.

-Responsibilities: The primary responsibility is teaching.
-Additional responsibilities include advising nursing students, serving on School of Nursing and college committees, and collaborating to develop new programs and community partnerships.
-Promotion and tenure at the College is based on achievement across four broad categories: teaching, scholarship, profession-related activity, and service.
+The primary responsibility is clinical teaching in the lab, simulation and in clinical settings.
+Additional responsibilities include advising nursing students, serving on School of Nursing and college committees, and collaborating to develop new learning activities and community partnerships.

-School of Nursing: The School of Nursing has the largest undergraduate program at Roberts Wesleyan College.
-As a learning community grounded in the Christian faith and committed to excellence in nursing through innovative education, scholarship and service, the School of Nursing serves 350+ nursing students in growing pre-licensure and post-licensure bachelor of nursing degree programs and a vibrant graduate program with nursing education and nursing leadership/administration tracks.
+The School of Nursing has the largest undergraduate program at Roberts Wesleyan College.
+As a learning community grounded in the Christian faith and committed to excellence in nursing through innovative education, scholarship and service, the School of Nursing serves 350+ nursing students in growing pre-licensure and vibrant post-licensure bachelor of nursing degree programs and graduate programs with nursing education and nursing leadership/administration tracks.
 The School of Nursing is has a state of the art Simulation and Practice Lab facilities and newly renovated classroom space with excellent teaching technology.

 Candidates must demonstrate a Christian faith commitment consistent with the mission of the College, and a commitment to achieving the educational goals and teaching standards established by the School.
 See below.

-Application Process: Employees of Roberts Wesleyan College must fully support the institution’s mission and values.
-Please review the RWC Mission Statement, Statement of Christian Vision, and Community Ethos Statement available on the college’s website (below) prior to submitting an application and curriculum vita.
-Review of applications will begin immediately and continue until April 30, 2018 or until the position is filled.
+Employees of Roberts Wesleyan College must fully support the institution’s mission and values.
+Please review the RWC Mission Statement, Statement of Christian Vision, and Community Ethos Statement available on the college’s web site (below) prior to submitting an application and curriculum vita.
+Review of applications will begin immediately and continue until April 30, 2019 or until the position is filled.
 Applicants should e-mail or mail:

-- a letter of application, specifying areas of teaching and research interest and practice experiences,
+- a letter of application, specifying areas of clinical and teaching interests and practice experiences,

 - a curriculum vitae,